Steem-FOSSbot/steem-fossbot-voter/docs/usage-guide.md

 ### Example 3, the sell out

 Say we just care about curation rewards and want to maximise that, completely disregarding content.
-Our hypothesis could be that certain authors consistently get high curation rewards, so with our Steemit account we follow them and then use one metric only:
+Our hypothesis could be that certain authors consistently get high curation rewards, so with our Steem account we follow them and then use one metric only:

 - ```author_is_followed```, weight = 1000